whoschek/bzfs/README.md

 * Also supports replicating arbitrary dataset tree subsets by feeding it a list of flat datasets.
 * Efficiently supports complex replication policies with multiple sources and multiple destinations for each source.
 * Can be told what ZFS dataset properties to copy, also via include/exclude regexes.
-* Full ZFS bookmark support for additional safety, or to reclaim disk space earlier.
+* Full and precise ZFS bookmark support for additional safety, or to reclaim disk space earlier.
 * Can be strict or told to be tolerant of runtime errors.
 * Can log to local and remote destinations out of the box.
 Logging mechanism is customizable and plugable for smooth integration.
+* Multiple bzfs processes can run in parallel as long as they don't write to the same destination dataset simultaneously.
 * Code base is easy to change, hack and maintain.
 No hidden magic.
 Python is very readable to contemporary engineers.
 Chances are that CI tests will catch changes that have unintended side effects.
 * It's fast!